medined/perl-5-by-example/perl_5_by_example/form-processing.md

     <TD bgColor=tomato>Tracking security problems seems like a never-ending
       task but it is very important, especially if you are responsible for a web server.
 As complicated as the getFormData() function is, it is still not complete.
-The &lt;TEXTAREA&gt; tag lets users enter an unlimited amount of information.
+The <TEXTAREA> tag lets users enter an unlimited amount of information.
 What would happen to your web server if someone used the cut and paste ability in Windows 95 to insert four or five megabytes into your form?
 Perhaps the getFormData() function should have some type of